 Entities and identifiers

 An entity is a uniquely identifiable real-world object.
-Search engines assign identifiers internally, often reinforced by external identifiers such as Wikidata IDs, official profiles, or registry entries.
-Consistent naming and referencing reduce ambiguity and help engines resolve entities correctly.
+Search engines assign internal identifiers to entities, often reinforced by external identifiers such as Wikidata IDs, official profiles, or registry entries.
+Consistent naming and referencing reduce ambiguity and help engines resolve entities correctly across sources.

 Attributes and relationships

-Entities are described by attributes (for example, founder, location, industry) and connected to other entities through defined relationships.
-Schema.org provides the vocabulary that allows you to encode these attributes in structured data.
+Entities are described by attributes — for example, a company's founder, location, and industry — and connected to other entities through defined relationships.
+Schema.org provides the vocabulary to encode these attributes in structured data.
+A person entity connects to an organisation entity; a product entity connects to a brand entity; a location entity connects to a business entity.

 Data sources and provenance